CustomTypeOne/LoopPatches/README.md

 Only enable the feature(s) you want to use and test.
 Leave the rest disabled.

-Every time you build, please check the settings: refer to [Use iOS Setting](#use-ios-setting).
+Every time you build, please check the settings: refer to [Use iOS Settings](#use-ios-settings).

 ## Confirm Patches Work